Agnostic Process Tomography: Agnostic Unitary Estimation (AUE)

 Here, we use $\mathcal{U}$ to denote the unitary channel $U (\cdot) U^\dagger$.
 In the first and second lines, we use the definition of $d_F$ for superoperators (\Cref{def:df-superop}).
 In the third line, we use that the Choi representation is simply the unnormalized Choi state.
 Here, recall that $v(U) = \ketbra{v(U)}$, so the normalization factor is $2^n$ for this density matrix.
 Finally, in the last line, we use the definition of the normalized Frobenius distance for operators (\Cref{def:dist-frob}).
 Thus, this tells us that, indeed, agnostically learning the Choi state of a unitary with respect to $2^n d_F$ is the same as learning the corresponding unitary channel with respect to $d_F$.
 Hence, \Cref{eq:ast-to-aue} is exactly the guarantee needed for improper $(1,\epsilon,\delta)$-AUE with respect to the class $\mathcal{C}$. \end{proof}

 This gives a fairly general result for converting an agnostic state tomography algorithm with respect to $\mathcal{D}$ into an improper agnostic unitary estimation algorithm with respect to $\mathcal{C}$ when $\ket{v(U)} \in \mathcal{D}$ for all $U \in \mathcal{C}$.
 As remarked earlier, this holds for many classes of unitaries for which there already exist agnostic state tomography algorithms with respect to a suitable class.
 In particular, there exist agnostic state tomography algorithms for stabilizer states, states with high stabilizer dimension, and discrete product states~\cite{grewal2024agnostic,chen2024stabilizer}.
 Note that the corresponding classes of unitaries, i.e., Clifford circuits~\cite{gottesman1997stabilizer}, Clifford + T circuits, and unitaries consisting of a tensor product of single-qubit gates, respectively, all satisfy the required property of Proposition~\ref{prop:ast-to-aue}.
 Thus, we can directly apply Proposition~\ref{prop:ast-to-aue} with the state-of-the-art sample/time complexity bounds for agnostic state tomography to obtain improper AUE algorithms for the respective unitary classes.
 These are each direct corollaries of Corollary 6.3, Theorem 7.1, Corollary 8.3, and Corollary 9.3 in~\cite{chen2024stabilizer}.
+The results in~\cite{chen2024stabilizer} assume that $\opt \geq \tau$ for some $\tau \geq \epsilon$, and their sample complexities depend on this parameter $\tau$.
+When applying their results, we use that $\tau \geq \epsilon$ to eliminate the dependence on $\tau$.

 \begin{corollary}[Improper AUE of Clifford Circuits; via Corollary 6.3 in~\cite{chen2024stabilizer}] There exists a learning algorithm for improper $(1,\epsilon,\delta)$-agnostic unitary estimation of the class of $n$-qubit Clifford unitaries with respect to error in $d_F$ using